na-na-hi/renget/archive/ate-incarnation-status.md

 >Supernatural Speed (3):
 You can infuse divinity into your body, causing you to move faster.
 This does not slow down your perception of time, but does heighten your reflexes and instincts.
 Using the skill for prolonged periods of high capacity can lead to muscle soreness.
 Max Usage: 10 divinity per minute.
 It is possible to activate this skill on reflex.

+>Guerilla Tactics (1):
+Hides the presence of yourself and designated allies.
+Consumes influence proportional to the number of targets.
+Can fail against higher level authorities.
+Does not negate the effects of items.

 ##Titles: